Paste a decklist, pick a precon, or grab a tournament deck. Download a print-ready A4 proxy PDF. Free, no account, no watermark.

 Sorry about that!
 This tool is a one-person operation, so bugs occasionally sneak through.
 If something's broken, feel free to send a message.
 Details about what happened and which browser you're using help a lot.

-These sites protect themselves against automated requests (bot protection), so pasting their deck links into "Import from URL" fails with an error.
-URL import currently works for Archidekt decks.
+Moxfield, MTGGoldfish and TopDeck protect themselves against automated requests (bot protection), so pasting their deck links into "Import from URL" fails.
+That is their call to make, and it is unlikely to change.

-Workaround: Open your deck on the site, use its export function to copy the decklist, and paste it into Fabricard as text.
-The common text formats (MTG Arena, Moxfield export, plain text, sideboard lines included) are fully supported.
+What works instead: Open your deck on the site, use its export function, and paste the decklist here as text.
+The common text formats (MTG Arena, Moxfield export, Archidekt export, plain text, sideboard lines included) are fully supported - see the supported formats page for copyable examples.

-The card grid in the Set Browser panel always displays English card images regardless of the preferred language setting.
-This is a display-only limitation of the browse preview.
-When you actually add cards from the Set Browser to your print list, the tool will correctly fetch the preferred language version during the load phase.
+The card grid in the Set Browser always displays English preview images regardless of the language setting.
+This is display-only: cards you add from there are fetched in your preferred language during the load.

 Fabricard renders your print-ready PDF using your graphics card, which is fast and matches an automatic self-check for correctness.
 Normal users never need to change this.